mlabs-haskell/covenant/STANDARDS.md

 * Two records with the same field name can’t be used or defined at the same time, even if they come from different modules and their use would not be ambiguous.
-Confusingly, they can be in scope if not used or defined!
+Confusingly, they can be in scope via imports, but _not_ if you use them as part of another definition!
 * Field selectors for _reads_ behave like functions, but for _writes_ are awkward, especially for nested use.
 * Field selector syntax is different to basically any other language.
 * Field selector use is technically optional: records are syntactic sugar over ordinary ADTs, and can still be used as ordinary ADTs via pattern matching.
+  Field order is thus part of the representation, and fields cannot be reordered without potentially breaking something.
 * Field selectors 'clash' with local bindings of the same name.
 This is even worse when you deal with module re-exports or qualified imports; this problem can even arise within a module which imports no clashes, even if the